pydata/patsy/doc/library-developers.rst

   as distributed by RHEL 5).
 * Tested and supported on every version of Python since 2.4.

-So you can be pretty confident that adding a dependency on Charlton won't create much hassle for your users.
+So you can be pretty confident that adding a dependency on Patsy won't create much hassle for your users.

 And, of course, the fundamental design is very conservative -- the